Majority of Oregon's most populated cities move forward with magic mushrooms - NewsBreak

 RELATED PEOPLE

+Faster Internet Oregon asks users to test internet speeds to support future projectsThe following is a press release from the Central Oregon Intergovernmental Council Central Oregon Intergovernmental Council (COIC) and statewide partners announce the Faster Internet Oregon (FIO) speed test campaign.
+The FIO speed test is a statewide internet-access mapping effort that encourages Oregonians to measure their internet speeds at home or report if they do not have an internet connection.
+The speed test will give decision-makers data that identifies places in Oregon lacking high-speed internet, and maps out where there are multiple households that don't have an internet...

-In mad dash, Oregon psilocybin centers face bans across the state before any have opened
+In a mad dash, Oregon psilocybin centers face bans across the state before any have opened

 Outside McMinnville, tucked in between huge vineyards and State Highway 18, farmer Jason Lampman runs a small, one-acre operation.
 He squeezes in as many plants as possible, making the most of the available space: apples, cherries, walnut trees and other crops.
 But for Lampman, a father of three who moved...